 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 While performing the duties of this Job, the employee is regularly required to use hands to finger, handle, or feel and talk or hear.
 The employee is regularly required to reach with hands and arms.
 The employee is frequently required to stand; walk; sit and stoop, kneel, crouch, or crawl.
 The employee must regularly lift and /or move up to 100 pounds.
 In specific instances, the employee must be able to move and/or spot athletes moving up to 500 lbs.
 Specific vision abilities required by this job include close vision, distance vision, peripheral vision and ability to adjust focus.

 The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 While performing the duties of this Job, the employee is regularly exposed to outside weather conditions, which may include heat, cold and various forms of precipitation.
 The employee is occasionally exposed to moving mechanical parts.
 The noise level in the work environment is usually moderate.

 Requires travel as assigned for all road games, meetings and seminars.

-In addition to in-season availability, must also be available for off-season training in Arizona for January 2019, early spring training reporting, and Arizona Instructional League at the direction of the Dir-Medical Ops, the Major League Strength and Conditioning Coach and/or the Minor League Strength & Conditioning Coordinator.
+In addition to in-season availability, must also be available for Arizona Offseason Programs or early spring training reporting at the direction of the Dir-Medical Ops, the Major League Strength and Conditioning Coach and/or the Minor League Strength & Conditioning Coordinator.